ecasilari/UMAFall-related-scripts/README.md

 # UMAFall-related-scripts
-Code and Matalb scripts used in the following papers about Fall Detection Systems:
+Code and Matalb scripts used in the following papers about Fall Detection Systems based on wearables:

 -Casilari, Eduardo; Lora-Rivera, Raúl; García-Lagos, Francisco.
 2020.
 A study on the application of convolutional neural networks to fall detection evaluated with multiple public datasets.
 Sensors.
 20-5, pp.1466-1466.